venil7/simple-parser/readme.md

 # Simple Parser, Interpreter and Compiler

-## A `TypeScript` implementation of a imple parser of a primitive custom language, and and a compiler to JS
+## A `TypeScript` implementation of a simple parser for a primitive custom functional language, and a compiler to JavaScript

 - Parser
 - Interpreter